Anwar al-Awlaki: Early life

-Al-Awlaki was born in Las Cruces, New Mexico, US in 1971 to parents from Yemen, while his father, Nasser al-Awlaki, was doing graduate work at U.S. universities.
-His father was a Fulbright Scholar who earned a master's degree in agricultural economics at New Mexico State University in 1971, received a doctorate at the University of Nebraska, and worked at the University of Minnesota from 1975 to 1977.
+Anwar al-Awlaki was born in Las Cruces, New Mexico, in 1971 to parents from Yemen, while his father, Nasser al-Awlaki, was doing graduate work at U.S. universities.
+His father was a Fulbright Scholar who earned a master's degree in agricultural economics at New Mexico State University in 1971, received a doctorate at the University of Nebraska–Lincoln, and worked at the University of Minnesota from 1975 to 1977.
 Nasser al-Awlaki served as Agriculture Minister in Ali Abdullah Saleh's government.
 He was also President of Sana'a University.
 Yemen's prime minister from 2007 to 2011, Ali Mohammed Mujur, was a relative.

 The family returned to Yemen in 1978, when al-Awlaki was seven years old.
 He lived there for 11 years, and studied at Azal Modern School.

-Life in the United States 1990–2002
+Life in the United States, 1990–2002

 Education

-In 1991, al-Awlaki returned to the U.S. to attend college.
-He earned a B.S. in Civil Engineering from Colorado State University (1994), where he was president of the Muslim Student Association.
+Around 1990, al-Awlaki went to the U.S. to attend college.
+He earned a B.S. in civil engineering from Colorado State University (1994), where he was president of the Muslim Student Association.

 In 1993, while still a college student in Colorado State's civil engineering program, al-Awlaki visited Afghanistan in the aftermath of the Soviet occupation.
 He spent some time training with the mujahideen who had fought the Soviets.
 He was depressed by the country's poverty and hunger, and "wouldn't have gone with al-Qaeda," according to friends from Colorado State, who said he was profoundly affected by the trip.
 Mullah Mohammed Omar did not form the Taliban until 1994.
 When Al-Awlaki returned to campus, he showed increased interest in religion and politics.
-Al-Awlaki studied Education Leadership at San Diego State University, but did not complete his degree.
-He worked on a doctorate in Human Resource Development at The George Washington University Graduate School of Education and Human Development from January to December 2001.
+Al-Awlaki studied Education Leadership at San Diego State University, earning a master's degree.
+He worked on a doctorate in Human Resource Development at The George Washington University Graduate School of Education and Human Development in 2001.